 The stark difference between Shayok’s senior year production at Iowa State as compared to his underclassman seasons at Virginia are a case-and-point example of the importance of contextualizing scheme, fit, and circumstance into the scouting evaluation process.
 Shayok has certainly made notable improvements to his game since his time at Virginia, but there was always unearthed potential masked by a poor situation/fit.

 After having been all but dismissed as a potential NBA prospect, Shayok grabbed a hold of his basketball career, found a program at which he could flourish, and has thrust himself back onto the radars of NBA scouts.
-Despite being one of the older prospects in the 2019 draft class, the translatability of Shayok’s shooting versatility, positional length, and potential switchability make the Canadian wing a viable UDFA, Two-Way, and/or G League wing option.
-If Shayok prefers to go the overseas route, he has the chance to excel in a high-level European league and eventually make his way back to the States and get a shot in the NBA.
+Despite being one of the older prospects in the 2019 draft class, the translatability of Shayok’s shooting versatility, positional length, and potential switchability make the Canadian wing a prospect a serious two-way contract candidate with an outside chance of being drafted.
+Currently ranked outside the consensus top 100, expect Shayok's stock to rise in the coming months.